Why This Matters

 Right to an Independent Educational Evaluation

-• IEE at public expense is available when parents disagree with the school's evaluation—the school must either fund an outside evaluation or file for due process to defend their own
+- IEE at public expense is available when parents disagree with the school's evaluation.
+The school must then either fund an outside evaluation or file for due process to defend the adequacy of their own.
+The school cannot simply ignore the request or indefinitely delay a response.

-• IEE results must be considered—the IEP team cannot ignore independent findings, even if they ultimately disagree with the conclusions
+- IEE results must be considered by the IEP team.
+The team cannot ignore independent findings, even if they ultimately disagree with the conclusions.

-Compare: School Evaluation vs. Independent Educational Evaluation—both inform IEP decisions, but IEEs provide a check on school assessments and can reveal needs the district missed.
-If an FRQ describes parents disagreeing with evaluation results, IEE rights are your go-to response.
+Compare: School Evaluation vs. Independent Educational Evaluation.
+Both inform IEP decisions, but IEEs provide a check on school assessments and can reveal needs the district missed.
+If an exam question describes parents disagreeing with evaluation results, IEE rights are your go-to response.

 Dispute Resolution Rights